EricssonResearch/dnt/doc/getting_started/scenario1/README.md

 This maintain a history window which tells if a received packet's sequence number already seen or not.
 If not, accept it, if already seen drop it.
 For the dropped packets, the rest of the action pipeline not executed.

-### Run the R2DTWO and generate traffic
+## Run the R2DTWO and generate traffic

 Lets try out R2DTWO with this scenario.
 For that we need at least three terminal window: one for generate traffic (`talker`) and two for run R2DTWO instances on `nxp1` and `nxp2`.

-After opening the terminals, switch to `root` user and do the network config in each:
+After opening the terminals, switch to `root` user and do the network config in each with the `source env.sh` command:

 ```
 sudo su